Inside Minnesota’s extensive fraud schemes

 Additional people are being charged with fraud as the cases continue and more evidence comes out.
 One notable update from prosecutors alleges that “half or more of the roughly $18 billion in federal funds that supported 14 Minnesota-run programs since 2018 may have been stolen,” said The Associated Press.
 This would go back to the year before Walz’s administration took over.

 The “magnitude cannot be overstated,” First Assistant U.S. Attorney Joseph H. Thompson said during a press conference.
 “What we see in Minnesota is not a handful of bad actors committing crimes.
-It’s staggering, industrial-scale fraud.”
+It’s staggering industrial-scale fraud.”
 The continuing investigations may also “bolster President Donald Trump in his claims” against Minnesota and Walz, said the AP.
 Trump has garnered pushback after using the fraud cases to “target the Somalia diaspora in Minnesota,” calling them “garbage” and saying “their country stinks.”

 Walz has harshly criticized Trump for his anti-Somali rhetoric and has also appointed a statewide director for integrity to oversee his state’s federal agencies.
-The charges being brought is the “type of strong action we need from prosecutors to ensure fraudsters are put behind bars,” Walz said in a statement.
+The charges being brought are the “type of strong action we need from prosecutors to ensure fraudsters are put behind bars,” Walz said in a statement.
 Minnesota “will not tolerate fraud, and we will continue to work with federal partners to ensure fraud is stopped and fraudsters are caught.”

 A free daily email with the biggest news stories of the day – and the best features from TheWeek.com